hotwired/stimulus/INSTALLING.md

 Stimulus supports all evergreen, self-updating desktop and mobile browsers out of the box.
 If your application needs to support older browsers, include polyfills for `Array.from()`, `Element.closest()`, `Map`, `Object.assign()`, `Promise`, and `Set` before loading Stimulus.

-Stimulus is known to support Internet Explorer 11+ and Safari 9+ using [these polyfills](https://github.com/stimulusjs/stimulus/blob/master/packages/%40stimulus/polyfills/index.js) from [core-js](https://www.npmjs.com/package/core-js) and [element-closest](https://www.npmjs.com/package/element-closest) respectively.
+Stimulus is known to support Internet Explorer 11+ and Safari 9+ using [these polyfills](https://github.com/stimulusjs/stimulus/blob/master/packages/%40stimulus/polyfills/index.js) from the [core-js](https://www.npmjs.com/package/core-js) and [element-closest](https://www.npmjs.com/package/element-closest) packages.